alfredwamugi/random-word-generator-app/README.md

 # random_word_generator_app

-A new Flutter project.
+My First Flutter project.

-## Getting Started
+## Description

+It is a simple application that generates random words at the click of a button, one can like ❤️ certain words which will be saved on a favourites page.
-This project is a starting point for a Flutter application.
+This project was a starting point for a Flutter application journey.

 A few resources to get you started if this is your first Flutter project: